ozone-his/ozone-analytics/README.md

 It provides multiple services to cover different infrastructure needs:

-- Running streaming and flatening data pipelines services only (without Superset)
+- Running streaming and flattening data pipeline services only (without Superset)
-- Running streaming, flatening pipelines and data visualization services (with Superset)
+- Running streaming, flattening pipelines and data visualization services (with Superset)
 - Running a Drill-backed analytics server with MinIO service
 - Running the Parquet export Flink job
 The flattening pipelines themselves are composed of two Flink Jobs.